jazzband/sorl-thumbnail/docs/index.rst

 ====================================

-1. Use the 'DjangoThumbnail' class in ``sorl.thumbnail.main`` if you want behaviour similar to the :ref:`template-tag`.
+1. Use the 'DjangoThumbnail' class in ``sorl.thumbnail.main`` if you want behaviour similar to :ref:`template-tag`.
 If you want to use a different file naming method, just subclass and override the ``_get_relative_thumbnail`` method.

 2. Go for the ``Thumbnail`` class in ``sorl.thumbnail.base`` for more low-level creation of thumbnails.
 This class doesn't have any Django-specific ties.

 .. _filesize-filter: